-X Sectio on A A1 Does this spe species, Spec pollen /genet ecies hybridize with any Federal or Florida-listed Endangered or Threatened ecies of Special Concern, or economically important species (e.g., exhibit ic invasion)?
+XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX Sectio on A A1 A1 Does this species hybridize with any Federal or Florida-listed Endangered species, Species of Special Concern, or economically important species (e pollen /genetic invasion)?
 Yes Provide information below .
+Enter a conclusio unless limited use approved.
+Go to Section a proposal for specified and limited use for the Provide information below .
 Enter a conclusion on page R-17 of No unless limited use approved.
 Go to Section D for details on how to make a proposal for specified and limited use for the species.
-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX ☑ No Go to question A2 If yes, , then provide r name of listed or economically important species & information sources: A2 Has this species been introduced to Florida within the last 10 years if herbaceous, or last 20 years if woody?
-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX Yes Use Predictive Tool and so indicate on page R-1 ✓ No Highlight attached distribution records that show presence in Florida before 10 or 20 years ago or attach other evidence and Go to question A3 A3 Does this species have a record of causing problems in other regions with similar and climate to Florida? ecies have a record of causing problems in other regions with similar habitats o Florida?
-Yes Provide evidence below, Use Predictive Tool and so indicate on page R-1 ✔ No Enter a conclusion of Not considered a problem species at this time and may be recommended by IFAS faculty on page R-1 but reassess if invasion of natural areas is recorded or within 10 years, whichever is earlier.
-If yes, PIER W A Does this species, Species, lence of where and what problems this species has caused: k Section D is on page R-19
+X ✓ No Go to question A2 If yes, , then provide r name of listed or economically important species & information sources: A2 Has this species been introduced to Florida within the last 10 years if herbaceous, or last 20 years if woody?
+Yes Use Predictive Tool and so indicate on page R-1 ✓ No Highlight attached distribution records that show presence in Florida before 10 or 20 years ago or attach other evidence and Go to question A3 A3 Does this species have a record of causing problems in other regions with similar and climate to Florida?
+Yes Provide evidence below Provide evidence below, Use Predictive Tool and so indicate on page R-1 ☑ No Enter a conclusion of Not considered a problem species at this time and may be recommended by IFAS faculty on page R-1 but reassess if invasion of natural areas is recorded or within 10 years, whichever is earlier. ence of where and what problems this species has caused: Hawaii.
+Naturalized in the Pacific, but not problematic (PIER) Section D is on page R-19